HOW TO BECOME AN INDISPENSABLE EMPLOYEE

 The most valuable employee

-You can align yourself with one of your organization’s essential employees within or outside your department.
+You can align yourself with one of your organization’s essential employees within or outside your department – or with a valued customer or client.
 This may make you indispensable because of the relationship you’ve built.
 For example, you will survive job cuts if you are regarded as essential to the success of the top salesperson!
 (This strategy is fleshed out below.)

 CHOOSING A STRATEGY